creativenucleus/tic-80-demo-workshop/workshop/exercises/drawing.md

 We can define our own functions to help keep code cleaner - as an example of this, we'll split the sun-drawing off into it's own function.

+You can define functions wherever you like, but they won't be executed until you call them.

 Below the rest of the code (after the `end` of the `TIC()` function, create your own function like this:

 ```lua